Skip to main content

 Memory Hierarchy Optimization

-Liger Kernels implement sophisticated memory access patterns that respect the GPU memory hierarchy:
+Liger Kernels implement sophisticated memory access patterns that respect the GPU memory hierarchy.
+They are implemented in Triton rather than CUDA, fusing common LLM training operations into single kernels.

 Warp-Level Specialization